srikanthsubra/translipi/README.md

 # *trans*lipi

 ## What is *trans*lipi?
-The English alphabet is inadequate to accurately denote how words from Indian languages are pronounced.
+The English alphabet is inadequate to accurately denote how words from Indian languages are to be pronounced.
 Consider the word “anuswara”.
 Does it refer to the Indic nasalization mark (anu-*swaa*-ra)?
 Or does it refer to the subnote of Indian classical music (with the second syllable short)?